Thielman, Sarah (1878–1968)

 Scope and Content

-The Sarah Dekker Thielman fonds consists of a book, created by her, written in the German Gothic script.
-The first part of the book is a description of the female anatomy and various remedies for illnesses peculiar to women.
-It could be called a gynaecology manual.
-The table of contents for this section has been transcribed and is in the fonds.
-The second part of her book is a record of the births over which Sarah presided, from 1909 to 1941.
+The Sarah Dekker Thielman fonds consists of a journal book written by her in the German Gothic script.
+The first part of the book is a description of the female anatomy and various remedies for illnesses peculiar to women giving birth.
+It could be called a gynecological manual.
+The table of contents for this section has been transcribed.
+The second part of her book is a record of some 1,400 births that Sarah helped deliver from 1909 to 1941.
 A translation of Sarah's journal was done by Agatha Klassen in 2004 for a project supervised by Dr. Marlene Epp of Conrad Grebel University College in Waterloo, Ontario.
 The translation is included in the fonds.

 - Volume 1057.